freedomdevelopercourse/TaskMaster/README.md

 ### Finish Landing Page (Massive Dopamine Hit)

 Here we build the Landing page.
 Best course of action is follow the video to see how this is built.
 All of the code can be found on the course GitHub here: [TaskMaster](https://github.com/freedomdevelopercourse/TaskMaster)

+Here is an overview of building a Landing Page:

+1. Nav Bar
+2. Hero
+3. About/Etc
+4. Testimonials
+5. Footer

 ## Step 4 - Authentication